danieltodor/blaze/README.md

 underline = false

 [directory]
 # Maximum number of parent folders to display.
-Use 0 to disable truncation.
+Use 0 to disable truncation
 length = 0
-# Display the basename only
+# Show folders from the root of the repository
-basename_only = false
+from_repository = false

 [execution_time]
 # Digits displayed after seconds